PrimaveraDeveloper/lithium/ref/hydrogen-2.0/AspNetCore.md

 ### Versioning

-Versioning REST Web APIs is very important and is implemented in Hydrogen through the [`Microsoft.AspNetCore.Mvc.Versioning`](https://github.com/Microsoft/aspnet-api-versioning/) package.
+Versioning REST Web APIs is very important and is implemented in Hydrogen using the [`Microsoft.AspNetCore.Mvc.Versioning`](https://github.com/Microsoft/aspnet-api-versioning/) package.

 `ApiVersioningServiceCollectionExtensions` provides extension methods that allow configuring the versioning services using standard options or configuration delegates: